The Ripple Mafia

 Ladies & Gentlemen,

-Our friends from Alpha Trade Zone just submitted a wonderful elaborated piece about RIPPLE.
-We won't leave many words about it.
-Just make sure to grab your favored beverage, sit down and let this piece of extensive research sink in.
-Please enjoy the write up “The Ripple Mafia”, contributed to you Alpha Trade Zone!
-As well look at the EXPLOSION of volume for XRP on BITMEX!
+One of our partners just submitted a wonderful elaborated piece about RIPPLE.
+We won’t leave many words about it.
+Just make sure to grab your favored beverage, sit down, and let this piece of extensive research sink in.
+Please enjoy the write up “The Ripple Mafia” As well look at the EXPLOSION of volume for XRP on BITMEX!

 Or how about that?
 Cypherpunks have been calling for decentralized and anonymous financial transactions since 1993.